 Of the estimated 20 million people who live in Niger, 94 percent are considered at risk for malaria infection.
-Malaria transmission is concentrated in the southern part of the country and occurs primarily during the rainy season, which runs from May to September.
+Malaria transmission is concentrated in the southern part of the country and occurs primarily during the rainy season, which runs from June to September.
 Although child and maternal deaths are declining, malaria remains the first cause of illness and death among these two vulnerable population groups.
 Pregnant women are four times more likely to suffer from the complications of malaria than non-pregnant women, and more than half (56 percent) of all deaths in health facilities are attributed to malaria.

 According to Niger’s Annual Health Statistic Report (2016), there were over 3.3 million uncomplicated malaria cases, over 172,000 severe malaria cases, and 1,561 malaria deaths in 2016, putting it among the countries with the highest per capita rate of malaria fatalities globally1, 2.

 The National Malaria Control Program (NMCP) has historically used intermittent preventative treatment of malaria in pregnancy, seasonal malaria chemoprevention, and vector control interventions such of long-lasting insecticidal net (LLIN) distribution as the main malaria prevention measures in Niger.
 In 2018, a comprehensive package of entomology monitoring and evaluation activities will be supported in order to establish baseline data, in anticipation of expanded insecticide-based vector control activities in the future.